What is salvation?

 (words in parenthesis and, the capital “S ” are mine; I did this to clarify and highlight a point)

-These thirteen passages each in their context tell us that the LORD (known as Jehovah with various spellings), God, – Jesus Christ, is Himself Salvation.
+These thirteen passages each in their context tell us that the LORD (known also as Jehovah with variant spellings), God, – Jesus Christ, is Himself Salvation.

-To finish this simple brief foundational study we will look at the meaning of salvation in the Bible.
+To further this simple brief foundational study we will look at the meaning of salvation in the Bible.
 You can check this out for yourself, as I did.

-The Hebrew (H) word for the English word salvation is “yshua” pronounced yesh oo aw (according to Strong’s Concordance; but there are variations of the spelling and pronunication.).
+The Hebrew (represented by “H”) equivalent for the English word salvation is “shua” pronounced yesh oo aw (according to Strong’s Concordance; but there are variations of the spelling and pronunication.).

 This word is numbered in Strong’s as 3444.
 Its various meanings are “Feminine passive participle of H-3467; something saved, that is, (abstractly) deliverance; hence aid, victory, prosperity: – deliverance, health, help (-ing), salvation, save, saving (health), welfare.”